ChrisWiesbrock/ShepRD/README.md

 Connect the tool to a SQL-database.
 Inside of the code, several positions are marked with "xxxxxxx".
 The variables are named "host", "user"and "password".
 Insert here the information you got from your IT admin.

+2.2 Compiling

+There are only standard packages used from a recent Anaconda distribution.
+Test the ShepRD.py in your Python installation and compile it to an exe-file for unexperienced users.
+Follow the documentation here: https://pypi.org/project/py2exe/

+2.3 Installation

+Put the compiled exe-file on your setup computers, where it can be easily found.
+The amount of space is capped by the size of the file.

 # 3. Readout